tuwid/tonka/README.md

-# some bot to pinpoint stuff# tonka
+# some bot to help me keep track of teams and microservices and who owns what